andycroll/andycroll.com/_posts/2016/2016-09-24-amp-project-pages-ruby-on-rails.md

 ## Further information

 The details for further validity of AMP files can be found in more detail in [their documentation](https://www.ampproject.org/docs/guides/validate.html).
 Note that AMP _needs_ validation to be indexed by Google.
-You can't "get away with it" like you can with vanilla HTML.
+You can’t "get away with it" like you can with vanilla HTML.

 For further "what can I do with AMP" questions, refer to [the AMP documentation](https://www.ampproject.org/docs/get_started/create.html).